Dr. Rachel Mathieson

 - BA Hons (Oxon) in Modern Languages

-I contribute to modules EDUC2106 - Education Policy and Politics, EDUC 2108 - Managing Classroom Behaviour, and EDUC5060M - Getting Started: Research Questions and Approaches in Education.
+I have contributed variously to modules EDUC2106 - Education Policy and Politics, EDUC 2108 - Managing Classroom Behaviour, EDUC5043M Critical Perspectives on Leadership Theory and Practice, and EDUC5060M - Getting Started: Research Questions and Approaches in Education.

-I am also Associate Lecturer in the Leeds University Business School (LUBS), supervising Master’s dissertation students on module 5376M.
+I have also been Associate Lecturer in the Business School on dissertation module LUBS 5376M.